 The Korringa law is dominant at high field, where the applied field polarizes a large fraction of the conduction electrons.
-At very low fields, the polarization approaches zero as the energy levels in $^8\mathrm{Li^+}$ and Ag are degenerate, favoring flip-flop processes between spins.
-The Zeeman splitting created by applying higher magnetic fields lifts this degeneracy and the asymmetry approaches its high field value.
-This can be seen in Fig. D.3, where at fields below 10 G, the asymmetry falls rapidly to zero, and saturates at fields above 20 G. The enhanced relaxation at low field in Fig D.3 is attributed to cross relaxation with the Ag spins which is driven by low frequency fluctuations in the magnetic dipolar interaction.
+At very low fields, the polarization approaches zero as the energy levels in 8Li+ and Ag are degenerate, favoring flip-flop processes between spins.3 The Zeeman splitting created by applying higher magnetic fields lifts this degeneracy and the asymmetry approaches its high field value.
+This can be seen in Fig. D.3, where at fields below 10 G, the asymmetry falls rapidly to zero, and saturates at fields above 20 G. The enhanced relaxation at low field in Fig. D.3 is attributed to cross relaxation with the Ag spins which is driven by low frequency fluctuations in the magnetic dipolar interaction.
 This interaction is dominant at low field, while high magnetic fields quenches this interaction leaving only the Korringa relaxation mechanism.
 For Ag, the $1/T_1$ and amplitude can be fitted to a phenomenological Lorentzian form where $B_d \approx 12$ (3) G at 293 (5) K (shared between $1/T_1$ and A), is an estimate of the magnitude of the fluctuating field needed to quench the dipole-dipole interaction.
-These values are comparable to those of $^8\text{Li}^+$ in gold. $^{10}$ The constants $c_1$ and $c_2$ are both field and temperature dependent.
+These values are comparable to those of 8Li+ in gold.4 The constants c_1 and c_2 are both field and temperature dependent. c_1 values are consistent with Fig. D.2-(b).